oleg-shilo/CodeMaidPlus/README.md

 This extension is an attempt to address these CodeMaid shortcomings by extending CodeMaid functionality with additional formatting algorithms that are automatically invoked during CodeMaid cleaning/formatting execution.
 You just need to configure CodeMaid to invoke _CodeMaid+_ during cleanup (see _**Installation**_ section)

 ## Solution

 The following formatting actions are performed during _CodeMaid+_ execution:

 ### Sorting using statements
 CodeMaid invokes Visual Studio own 'remove and sort using statements'.
 If it is done on saving the document it can lead to the accidental loss of some of them.
 The problem is that VS does both removal and sorting.
-CodeMaid.Plus fixes this problem by not removing unused usings but still sorting and removing duplicates:
+CodeMaid.Plus fixes this problem by not removing unused usings and still sorting and removing duplicates:

 ![](https://raw.githubusercontent.com/oleg-shilo/CodeMaidPlus/master/images/using.before.png)
 ![](https://raw.githubusercontent.com/oleg-shilo/CodeMaidPlus/master/images/using.after.png)